brunabarraquer/BDM/README.md

 Checks the quality of all Python code, including `UI.py` and other scripts.

 **Display:**
-Opens a new terminal window to display results using a linter (e.g., `pylint`).
+Opens a new terminal window to display results.

 ---